iamsanteri/sentience-blog/posts/machines-and-human-judgement.md

 Pace of change is so rapid that I was simply shocked that nothing came to my mind other than the standard answers like doctors, police, or "skilled trades".
 Will they become trendy and prestigious again just like they once were (construction, welders, etc.)?

 Finance?
 Will be disrupted.
 Engineering?
-Probably will be disrupted but a tad later.
+Probably will be disrupted, but a tad later.
 Middle management positions will be cut.
 Everything will be "disrupted" to some degree, but any professions where people spend their day sitting in front of a screen are the first ones to go.
 It's quite a monumental shift happening, and I'm even asking myself whether human judgment as the quintessential pillar of value will remain truly valuable any longer in the future?
 The final decisions surely are authorized by humans and their emotional component, but will it be of value in as much as it is touted to never be taken over by machines?

 We as humans just live our lives while assuming risks and trying to provide value.